rajashekar/lc/docs-site/docs/commands/overview.md

 # With vector database context (RAG)
 lc -v knowledge "What do you know about machine learning?"

+# With MCP tools
+lc -t fetch "What's the latest news about AI?"
 ```

 ## Global Options